Alexander Muss High School in Israel

 Alexander Muss High School in Hod HaSharon, Israel is a pluralistic study-abroad program in Hod HaSharon, Israel, for high school students.
 Programs run throughout the year and range in length from 6 weeks to 18 weeks.
-The school is a fully accredited institution and students can continue in their high school subjects while abroad.
+The school is accredited by the Middle States Association and students can continue in their high school subjects while abroad.
 Students are also eligible to earn college credit through the University of Miami.
-Its flagship campus in Israel.
+Its flagship campus is in Israel.
 The school has an average enrollment of 1200 students.
 It has four dormitories and a mini-dorm, and is a college prep program for international high school students.
-Having merged with Jewish National Fund (JNF) USA in 2013, AMHSI-JNF has begun its global expansion for all High School students.
+Having merged with Jewish National Fund (JNF) USA in 2013, AMHSI-JNF has begun its global expansion for all high school students.

 History

 Alexander Muss High School in Israel was founded in 1972 by Rabbi Morris Kipper in concert with the Greater Miami Jewish Federation.
 The concept of teaching history onsite where history took place presented engaging educational opportunities to connect students to the history and culture of Israel.
 The school soon grew beyond its Florida roots to be a nationwide program, and welcomes students from across North America, Australia, and Europe.
 It also partners with day schools and community groups to customize programs according to each group's needs.